cat-in-136/firefox-prefjs-surveyer/README.md

+Prerequirement: node.js and firefox (47+).
+Note that no Selenium WebDriver is needed.

-Create a temporary folder to use a *clean* profile.
+Create a temporary folder to use a *fresh clean* profile.

     % mkdir /tmp/profile_dir